-Gadi Mirrabooka is a World Resource Book of thirty-three Australian Aboriginal Tales from the Dreaming told by storytellers Pauline McLeod, June Barker and Francis Firebrace Jones to Helen McKay.
+Gadi Mirrabooka from the World Series on Folklore published by Libraries Unlimited.
+Book of thirty-three Australian Aboriginal Stories from the Dreaming told by storytellers Pauline McLeod, June Barker and Francis Firebrace Jones to Helen McKay.
+ISBN 9781563089237 and 1563089238

 Read the overview of Australia, containing the geography – from an Aboriginal perspective.
 Understand more of the Aboriginal people, their customs – such as the totemic system – and the Aboriginal art forms of art, music and dance.